Deals and holiday packages

 Holidays in Bellunese

-The province of Belluno, also called Bellunese, is part of the Veneto region and is the mountain province par excellence, since here you find the most important Dolomitic groups, like Tre Cime di Lavaredo, Pelmo, Marmolada and Tofane.
+The province of Belluno, also called Bellunese, is part of the Veneto region and is the mountain province par excellence, since here you find the most important Dolomitic groups, like Three Peaks of Lavaredo, Pelmo, Marmolada and Tofane.
 It is the northernmost province of the region and borders on Austria, on the Friuli Venezia Giulia region, on the Trentino-South Tyrol region and on the provinces of Vicenza and Treviso.
 This is a land rich of natural, cultural and historical treasures attracting a lot of tourists.

-The Province of Belluno, according to the annual survey of Il Sole 24 Ore, was third place among the best life quality Italian provinces in 2016, gaining an even better position than in 2015, when it was eighth place.
+The Province of Belluno, according to the annual survey of Il Sole 24 Ore, obtained the fourth place among the best life quality Italian provinces in 2018